-The Student Health Service is a walk-in clinic located in the basement of East Hall and accessed from the parking lot next to the Campus Center.
+The Student Health Service is a walk-in clinic located in the lower level of East Hall and accessed from the parking lot next to the Campus Center.
 It is staffed by Registered Nurses and is open Monday through Friday, 8 a.m. to 6 p.m. and Saturday, 9 a.m. until noon.
 The goal is the promotion of wellness and the treatment and prevention of illness in the college community.

-Services include nursing assessment and treatment of illness and injury, health screening and risk appraisals, health education, resource materials, allergy injections, immunizations, laboratory services and daily delivery services from the local pharmacy.
+Services include nursing assessment and treatment of illness and injury, health screening and risk appraisals, health education, resource materials, allergy injections, immunizations, laboratory services and daily delivery service from the local pharmacy.
 Referrals are made to local physicians, area specialists or emergency departments when indicated.
 The college provides three illness visits per student per year to Houghton physicians.
-Physician visits due to accident or injury are billed through insurance.
+Additional physician visits and visits due to accident or injury are billed through insurance.

-Students can assess their own symptoms at the Self-Care Center and select over-the-counter samples for short term treatment.
+Students can assess their own symptoms at the Self-Care Center and select over-the-counter unit-dose medications for short term treatment.

 Health insurance coverage is mandatory.
-Students without proof of additional health insurance coverage will be enrolled in and billed for the illness/accident college plan.
+Students without health insurance coverage will be enrolled in and billed for the illness/accident college plan.
+The college accident insurance is mandatory for all intercollegiate athletes and is an option for all other students.
 The student's personal or family insurance is primary; college plans are always secondary.
 Claim forms and assistance in filing claims are provided by health service personnel.

-If a student has a medical condition (for physical or psychological reasons) that interferes with that student's ability to perform academically, or if that student's behavior/condition is such that other students are being hindered in their academic/living environment, a medical leave from the college may be granted.
+If a student has a medical condition (physical or psychological) that interferes with that student's ability to perform academically, or if that student's behavior/condition is such that other students are being hindered in their academic/living environment, a medical leave from the college may be granted.
 Such leave is granted by the dean of students.
 This is not a disciplinary action, and students given medical leave are encouraged to return to the college to continue their studies as soon as they are able to do so.
 An evaluation may be required to ascertain whether the behaviors/conditions that warranted the granting of the leave have been sufficiently addressed.